 The card backs were fairly easy to read with the blue and gold motif.
 The players got stats, a fact blurb, and vital info.
 Some cards also had a team stat or record depending on whether or not the player stats allowed for the space.

 The team leader card didn't have a checklist in the back this time.
 They listed the team's 1981 game-by-game results.
 Not pleasant reading for Colts' fans.
+On a positive note the Colts beat the Pats to open and close the season!
 The checklists were now back to being the traditional kind with the entire set listed on four cards which were the finals numbers in the set.

 Another year, another set of Fleer.
 By now everyone knows the drill....two cards showcasing the team, one for each of the Super Bowls they played in.

 Topps produced another sticker set in '82. this one had yellow borders.
 Nothing out of the ordinary here.

 This is my favorite '82 Colts item.
 I wasn't aware of these until I began this project.
 The players are 'generic' but the artwork is pretty good.
 The poster unfolds to about 8x10 inches.